ahmetabdi/fizzbuzz/README.md

 Use the database.yml.example for docker development. `cp config/database.yml.docker config/database.yml`

-Download the images and build the container
+Download the images, build the container and run the application

 `docker-compose up`